 The DRC's public healthcare system is in a desperate state of disrepair.
 Both facilities and adequately trained staff are seriously lacking.

 In theory, the DRC has a four-tiered healthcare model.
-First-tier medical care is from nurses at community health centres, followed by general physicians in reference health centres for the second tier.
-Specialist care in provincial hospitals constitutes the third level, and finally, university hospitals are the fourth level.
-However, in practice, access to public medical facilities is severely lacking in rural and remote areas and places impacted by conflict.
+First-tier medical care is provided by nurses at community health centres, followed by general physicians in reference health centres for the second tier.
+Specialist care in provincial hospitals constitutes the third level.
+Finally, university hospitals are the fourth level.
+That said, in practice, access to public medical facilities is severely lacking in rural and remote areas and places impacted by conflict.

-The government works with NGOs and humanitarian medical organisations, such as Médecins Sans Frontières, to bridge the gap and offer mobile services.
+The government works with NGOs and humanitarian medical organisations, such as Médecins sans frontières (Doctors Without Borders) to bridge the gap and offer mobile services.
 However, support is limited and expats are not likely to seek assistance at public healthcare facilities, even in a large city.

 Private healthcare in the DRC

 Most expats will opt for a private hospital or clinic in the country's capital, Kinshasa.
-Kinshasa hosts a few private hospitals which offer a decent level of care and meet Western standards.
-The doctors are well trained, and many speak English as well as French.
+The city has a few private hospitals that offer a decent level of care and meet Western standards.
+The doctors are highly trained, and many speak English as well as French.

-Some large foreign mining operations will have a doctor and a small on-site clinic to cater for the basic medical needs of their staff.
-Nevertheless, major medical emergencies usually require air evacuation to a country with better facilities, such as South Africa or further abroad in Europe.
+Some large foreign mining operations will have a doctor and a small on-site clinic to cater to their staff's basic medical needs.
+Nevertheless, major medical emergencies usually require air evacuation to a country with better facilities, such as South Africa or elsewhere in Europe.

 Health insurance in the DRC